 It’s Saturday night and the place is hopping.
 The only people who aren’t moving are two servers who never showed up.
-Dishes are piling up and guests are looking around for someone to help them.
+Dishes are piling up, and guests are looking around hoping to be noticed by someone.
 What can you do to keep guests happy when your restaurant is understaffed?

 - Be generous.
 Your apology is important, but when customers have been truly inconvenienced, a personal appearance to each table is critical.
 During that visit, offer free dessert.
 If they decline, then take something off the bill… drinks, appetizers, even one of the entrees.
 If you don’t “make it better,” the bad publicity you’ll receive from negative word of mouth will far outweigh any costs you may incur with complimentary items.

 Don’t forget your internal customers during busy, understaffed shifts.
 Being short on people will take its toll on your employees who are still with you.
 Let your team members know you recognize the challenges they’re facing and appreciate their extra efforts.

 Our Service & Sales Excellence Waitstaff Training Series is based on the Service That Sells!, a restaurant training philosophy developed by restaurant owners for restaurant owners.
 Click here to learn more about our restaurant training program delivered on the powerful trainingGrid™ learning management system.